 FSD collaborates on research projects aiming to put new technologies, such as drones, at the service of mine action.

-Are deminers stressed?
-What does a mine look like?
+Where is FSD currently working in Ukraine?
+What does a landmine look like?
 Answers to your questions, once a month.

 - News from the field